-Cost reporting at partner level should normally take place take place during the interim review/s and the final reporting periods.
-Partners do not need to submit documentation to EIT Community justifying costs (timesheets, invoices, contracts, etc.) as part of their interim cost report, however EIT Community retains the right to require this information if necessary.
-Additionally, partners must keep appropriate and sufficient evidence to prove the eligibility of all the costs declared, implementation of the action according to the approved project and compliance with all the other obligations under the Financial Support Agreement (FSA).
+Cost reporting at partner level take place during the interim review/s and the final reporting periods.
+Cost reporting during the interim review is not mandatory.
+Partners do not need to submit documentation to EIT Urban Mobility justifying costs (timesheets, invoices, contracts, etc.) as part of their interim cost report.
+However, partners must keep appropriate and sufficient evidence to prove the eligibility of all the costs declared, implementation of the action according to the approved project and compliance with all the other obligations under the Financial Support Agreement (FSA).
 If costs are not supported by appropriate and sufficient evidence, they will be rejected.
 The evidence must be verifiable, auditable and available.
 It must be correctly archived for the duration indicated in the FSA.